 #1: Ask yourself where did the price close relative to the range

-A candlestick has the open, high, low and close prices.
+Forex candlestick patterns has the open, high, low and close prices.
 So ask yourself, where did the price close relative to the range?
 Because if the candle closed near the highs of the range, it’s a bullish sign that the buyers are temporarily in control.

 But if the price closes near the lows of the range, it’s telling you that the sellers are temporarily in control, that’s why the price has closed near the lows of the range.